Virgil-Derek/Milestone-Project-One-Bandpage-EdgarMorris/README.md

 # Milestone-Project-One-Bandpage-EdgarMorris
-Bandpage with User-Centric Frontend Design with HTML & CSS as Milestone created as Project-1 for Code Institute Full Stack Development course.
+Bandpage with User-Centric Frontend Design with HTML & CSS created as Milestone Project-1 for Code Institute Full Stack Development course.

 Welcome!

+This page is all about building an image for a potential, yet up to ths point non existing band.
+The band should resolve around one main figure to be the poster boy and at the same time keep a veil of mystery about the character behind it.

 ## User Experience (UX)
 * User Stories
    * First time user
-     a.
-I want to learn more about the band.
-WHo are they, and why are they worth a listen.
+     a. what is the band all about?
+Who is in it? does it appeal to me and why should I give this my attention?
+Why is the band worth a listen and why should I support the band with purchasing something from there store.
      b.
-I want to navigate towards music and photographs c.
+I want to navigate towards music and photographs about there previous endeavours.
+     c.
+I want to know if and where they play in the near future.
    * Returning user
      a.
-I want to look at pictures
+I want to look at pictures/ short films/ clips form recent shows.
      b.
 I want to listen to music.
      c.
 I want to visit the store.
    * Frequent user
      a.
-As a frequent user I want to learn updates on tour schedules, and new posted content.
+As a frequent user I am determined they want to learn updates on tour schedules, and new posted content.
      b.
 I want to sign up for the newsletter
      c.
 I want to visit the store.

+ * Band view
+    * I want a website that has the potential to capture the imagination of the visitors and create a connection with the band.
+    * The online link to the store should be accessible, but not the only reason for visiting the site.
+There should be a form of mystery surrounding the band, to make the audience wanting for more information.
+    * Touring schedules should be eye catching with an easy access to purchasing tickets.

 * Design
   * Color scheme

   * Typography:
     1. Crimson Text: AS general font for information and navigations
     2. New Tegomin for Title. to give it a stand out with a hand written feel.